 - Remove all the spark plugs and Rad Cap.

-Prevention is much better than cure when it comes to head gaskets.
-A replacement head gasket itself is not too expensive but the repair is very labour intensive.
+Prevention is much better than cure, when it comes to head gaskets.
+A replacement head gasket itself is not too expensive; but, the repair is very labor intensive.

-Ensure the system has no leaks, the radiator is working efficiently, and coolant is topped up to the correct level.
-Also, make sure electric fans are working correctly, and that the thermostat opens at the temperature it should.
+Ensure the system has no leaks, the radiator is working efficiently; and coolant is topped up to the correct level.
+Also, make sure the electric fans are working correctly; and that the thermostat opens, at the temperature it should.